vubon/PyCronExpression/README.md

 [![GitHub version](https://badge.fury.io/gh/vubon%2FPyCronExpression.svg)](https://badge.fury.io/gh/vubon%2FPyCronExpression)

 ## Introduction
-This is a simple library for making cron job expression.
+Introducing `PyCronExpression` – a user-friendly Python library for crafting Cron job expressions effortlessly.
-User need to pass timestamp or datetime object to create cron job expression.
+With this tool, users can create Cron job expressions by simply passing a timestamp or datetime object.
+Say goodbye to the complexities of writing Cron expressions and embrace a more convenient way to manage scheduled tasks on Linux or AWS platforms.

 ## Quickstart
 ### Installation